 Brandied Cranberry, White Chocolate Chip Cookies

 This cookie has become a holiday tradition in my family and always makes an appearance during the Thanksgiving and Christmas holidays.
-Chunks of silky white chocolate help you ease in the holidays while warm and slightly spicy hints of brandy tickle your tongue.
+Chunks of silky white chocolate help you ease into the holidays, while warm and slightly spicy hints of brandy tickle your tongue.
 Plus with cranberries in full season, taking advantage of these sweet-tart garnet gems just makes sense.

 Any brandy will work great with these; Cognac, Armagnac, and Kirschwasser (a cherry brandy) are particularly fantastic.
 To give a little extra flavor I add a teaspoon of the brandy that the cranberries soaked in.
 If you want, you can forego the brandy altogether and just use a teaspoon of vanilla extract (though that does have alcohol) and they’ll still taste great.